Source of funding

 On December 20, 2002, Resolution 57/254 on the United Nations Decade of Education for Sustainable Development (ESD) (2005–2014) was adopted by the United Nations General Assembly (57th Session).
 To facilitate the implementation of this strategy in the UNECE region, the UNECE Decade on ESD (2004–2014) Strategy was proposed.
 The strategy was structured according to six pillars: 1) Research on educational curricula; 2) Adaptation, alteration and revision of curricula based on the research; 3) Capacity building for teachers; 4) The development of didactic tools; 5) Networking through formal and non-formal ESD networks; and 6) The promotion of ESD.
 All of the many projects launched to implement this strategy followed a piecemeal approach, focusing on only one or two pillars of the strategy.
 The REC project team concluded that such an approach was not sufficiently comprehensive to bring about institutional change, and that the only way this could be achieved would be to work on the implementation of all six pillars of the strategy.
 Financing and political support for the programme were therefore obtained.

-Activities are clustered into six categories, following the six pillars of the UNECE Strategy on ESD (2004–2014):
+Activities were clustered into six categories, following the six pillars of the UNECE Strategy on ESD (2004–2014):

 - Evaluation of current educational standards, programmes and methodologies applied in the field of ESD.